wnosphan/CV_Project/README.md

   ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## How to upgrade movies-ui dependencies to latest version
+## How to upgrade cvproject-ui dependencies to latest version

 - In a terminal, make sure you are in `CV_Project/cvproject-ui` folder